 NOTE: Everywhere that you see <cluster> replace that with the cluster that you will be running on (marble or onyx).

 Now that you have a project you can create objects inside that project.
 We will be doing this with the Openshift Web GUI and the

 oc CLI client so you can use whichever interface you are more comfortable with in this tutorial.
-If you are more comfortable using the command line than you are using a GUI you can now jump to the oc portion of this document..
-Otherwise, if you are more comfortable with the GUI skip to the GUI portion of the tutorial.
+If you are more comfortable using the command line than you are using a GUI you can now jump to the oc portion of this document.
+Otherwise, continue with the GUI based tutorial below.